 This tool makes the web-developing process “a piece of cake”.
 Its name suggests that it is very helpful and easy to use.
 With it, the coding process and the process of implementation are done with greater speed.

 A web developer doesn’t need to configure this tool at all.
 Translations, database access, caching, validation, authentication, and more helpful tools are included.
 This tool is licensed under the MIT license.

 This guarantees that you can use it for commercial apps (all this and many other features are listed in the picture above).

-This is a tool that is a totally free gallery of DHTML and AJAX codes that can be used by the beginner web-developer, but it is also a handy tool for the experienced web-developer.
-It is very useful when you are writing large quantities of texts.
+This is a tool that is a totally free gallery of DHTML and AJAX codes that can be used by the beginner web developer, but it is also a handy tool for the experienced web developer.
+It is very useful when you are writing large quantities of text.

 The SyntaxHighlighter feature that this tool comes with has proven to be of much help.
 It handles over twenty different languages, and it is probably the best way to format and highlight examples of code.
 Besides the three other features that can be seen in the picture, Mini AJAX has a lot more of them.